OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/07-using-shift-register.md

 The IC should be plugged in across the channel of your breadboard (the slot running down the middle separating the `abcde` columns from the `fghij` columns).
 If you don't do this, you will short-circuit the pins across your IC.
 You may need to bend the pins just a bit in order to get it to fit.

-Don't worry so much; as you'll find out, electronics are actually pretty tough and won't be hurt by a little bit of manual pin bending.
+Don't worry so much; electronics are actually pretty tough and won't be hurt by a little bit of manual pin bending.

 Now, there are a lot of connections you'll need to make in order to power the IC and use it with the Omega, so we'll go through it step by step.
 We'll be referring to each pin by the numbers provided in the diagram above.